alexandercerutti/passkit-generator/non-macOS-steps.md

 	$ openssl genrsa -out <your-key-name>.key 2048
 	```

 7. Generate a CSR using your private key.
 Usually it should have a `.csr` extension, but there is no difference: .csr is a ASN.1 Base64 encoded text.
-Therefor it can have any extension you want.
+Therefore it can have any extension you want.

 	```sh
 	# Create a signing request